oroeder/oroeder.github.io/index.md

 [*The Riddler: Fantastic Puzzles from FiveThirtyEight*](http://riddlerbook.com/) (W.W.
 Norton, 2018)

 >A collection of my weekly math columns and the first book under the FiveThirtyEight banner.
+Will Shortz called it "a modern, smart puzzle book, unlike anything I've seen before, whose math and logic challenges will stretch your brain in new ways."

 ## Articles